 MGSI participants engage in many activities outside of the Appalachian State campus.
 These include several outdoor events in the mild summer climate offered by the North Carolina mountains.
 Previous groups have spent a day at Grandfather Mountain, Valle Crucis Community Park, hiked Blue Ridge Parkway trails and explored local rivers on tubing trips.

 The program also includes travel excursions with on-site visits and cultural activites.
-Students have attended a baseball games, visited museums and monuments, visited the NYSE, enjoyed a Broadway play, among many other events.
+Students have attended baseball games, visited museums and monuments, site visits to the NYSE, Bloomberg, Google, Nike, The Hershey Company. and enjoyed a Broadway play, among many other events.

 MGSI participants experience residence life on a college campus firsthand while living in a residence hall for the first two weeks of the institute.